Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,963.214202,979.016429.md

 ### Transcript

-> you're good I mean you get red flannel anywhere sure you're wearing a red planet underneath the the spacesuit er
+> soon can we get your shirts in-game you're good I mean you get red flannel anywhere sure you're wearing a red planet underneath the the spacesuit er yes yeah yes actually that's kind of man